Ali Carter: Career

 Carter turned professional in 1996.
 He first emerged in 1999, winning the WPBSA Young Player of the Year award after winning the Benson and Hedges Championship in 1999 – this earned him a wild card place in the Masters.
 He also reached the semi-finals of the 1999 Grand Prix.
 It was eight years before he reached another ranking semi-final, the 2007 Malta Cup.

 He was close to the elite top 16 for three successive seasons, ranking as 17, 19, and 19 through 2003–04, 2004–05 and 2005–06, respectively, before reaching it in the 2006–07 season and remaining there in 2008.

 He reached the last 16 (second round) of the World Championship in 2005, after scoring the first 10–0 victory in the event since 1993 against 1993 semi-finalist James Wattana in qualifying.
 At the 2007 World Championship he beat Andy Hicks in the first round, 10–4, before beating World Number 1 and seven-time champion Stephen Hendry 13–6 to reach his first World Championship quarter-final and guarantee a place in the top 16.

-Carter has at times missed out on opportunities from winning positions, an extreme example being in the first round of the 2007 UK Championship, when he led Barry Hawkins 8–3 before Hawkins won the next six frames to win 9–8.
+Carter has at times missed out on opportunities from winning positions, an extreme example being in the first round of the 2007 UK Championship, when he led Barry Hawkins 8–3, before Hawkins won the next six frames to win 9–8.
 However, Carter got his own back on Hawkins during the 2008 World Championship by beating him 10–9 in a 'controversial' finale.
 Hawkins had levelled the match to 9–9, when the players were pulled out of the arena to allow the evening matches to begin.
 They returned after one of the evening's two matches had been completed – on a table they had not previously played on.
 Hawkins felt this break interrupted his momentum, handing the match to Carter.
 He followed this by defeating two former champions in succession; provisional World Number 1 Shaun Murphy 13–4 in the second round and then 2002 winner Peter Ebdon 13–9 in the quarter-final.
 In the semi-final on 4 May 2008 he beat Joe Perry 17–15 to book a place against Ronnie O'Sullivan in the final.
-Carter lost the final 8–18.
+However, Carter went on to lose the final 8–18.

 Carter scored his first 147 break on 29 April 2008 at the World Championship, one day after Ronnie O'Sullivan had made one in the same tournament.
 This made Carter the sixth man to achieve this feat at the Crucible (the eighth made there, as O'Sullivan had previously achieved it three times), and the first to have done so without previously winning a tournament.
-It is the first time two 147s have been made in the same event.
+It was the first time two 147s have been made in the same event.